BookStackApp/website/content/docs/admin/security.md

 ### Iframe Source Control

-By default BookStack will only allow certain other hosts to be used as `src` values for embededd iframe/frame content within the application.
+By default BookStack will only allow certain other hosts to be used as `src` values for embedded iframe/frame content within the application.
 This is done through a [CSP: frame-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-src) header.
 You can configure the list of trusted sources by setting a `ALLOWED_IFRAME_SOURCES` option in your `.env` file like the examples below:

 ```bash
 # Adding a single host